Mattala Rajapaksa International Airport: Later developments

-Now Antonov Airlines is using MRIA as a transit base to re-fuel and provide rest for its crew members.
+Now Antonov Airlines is using MRIA as a transit base to refuel and provide rest for its crew members.
 On average 4 flights per month land in MRIA.
 In April 2018, the world's largest aircraft, the Antonov An-225 Mriya also landed in MRIA.
 This was the first time the An-225 had landed in Sri Lanka.

-During COVID 19 pandemic, The airport had been handling ship crew changes and repatriation flights, In June and July 2020, Mattala Rajapaksa International Airport had handled more than 50 flights involving 2,188 passengers.
-On August 9, 2020, officially commencing cargo operations at airport, Emirates cargo flight took off from MRIA to the United States for the first time.
-During COVID 19 Pandemic SriLankan Airlines, Emirates, Philippines AirAsia, Air India, IndiGo, TUI fly Netherlands, Myanmar Airways, Alliance Air airlines used Mattala Airport for repatriation and seafarer flights.
+During the COVID-19 pandemic, The airport has been handling ship crew changes and repatriation flights, In June and July 2020, Mattala Rajapaksa International Airport handled more than 50 flights involving 2,188 passengers.
+On 9 August 2020, officially commencing cargo operations at the airport, an Emirates cargo flight took off from MRIA to the US.
+Also during the COVID-19 Pandemic SriLankan Airlines, Emirates, Philippines AirAsia, Air India, IndiGo, TUI fly Netherlands, Myanmar Airways, Alliance Air airlines used Mattala Airport for repatriation and seafarer flights.

+Wizz Air Abu Dhabi was going to start operations at this airport on 1 August 2023 however they were cancelled.

 Future plans

 A second stage of expansion was planned but has not commenced as of early 2016.
 Under this stage, the terminal would be greatly expanded, with the number of jetways raised to 15.
 In addition, a new hangar and cargo apron would be constructed.
 Stage 2 would raise MRIA's capacity to 5–6 million passengers per year.
 Expansion plans were halted due to commercial failure of the airport in June 2018.
-The news reports say that Sri Lankan government is planning to make a joint venture with India to operate the airport due to the financial losses of the government.
+The news reports say that the Sri Lankan government is planning to make a joint venture with India to operate the airport due to the financial losses of the government.